 Marijuana Law in Minnesota

 In Minnesota, marijuana is subject to various state and federal Prohibition laws.
-Other than large conspiracy cases, a small proportion of criminal cases involving marijuana are prosecuted in federal court.
+But other than large conspiracy cases, few marijuana cases are in federal court.

 FAQ: Is marijuana wax a felony in Minnesota?